Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to tegaserod or any other medications.

-- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, herbal products, or nutritional supplements you are taking.
-Your doctor may need to adjust the dose of your medications or monitor you more carefully for side effects.
+- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, herbal products, or nutritional supplements you are taking or plan to take.
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 What special dietary instructions should I follow?